Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Will Expensive Foods Help Your Dog Live Longer?

-I feel it important to address this issue because this is such a common belief among dog owners: if I buy an expensive premium diet my dog is going to live longer.
+I feel it is important to address this issue because this is such a common belief among dog owners: if I buy an expensive premium diet, my dog is going to live longer.
 Unfortunately, there is no proof of this, and, as far as I know, there is not likely to be any in the foreseeable future.

-Do Any Studies Show The Relationship Between Feeding And Longevity In Dogs?
+Do Any Studies Show the Relationship Between Feeding and Longevity in Dogs?

 Will Premium Foods Make Your Dog Healthier?

 If you are feeding your dog a good quality diet, she is more likely to take in all of the nutrients she needs.
 She will probably not have any vitamin deficiencies and may not suffer from some other diseases that are related to nutrition.

 Unfortunately, we do not know if feeding your dog commercial dog food leads to other dietary-related illnesses.
 Since the veterinary medical associations are supported by the dog food industry, we are probably never going to know.

 What Is the Best Diet for Good Health?

 It is my feeling that the vitamins and other nutrients available in a raw diet are healthier for a dog.
 They have not been destroyed by high temperatures used in processing the premium diets.